wehlutyk/thesis/content/3-gistr-4-results.md

 @Fig:gistr-insdel-correlations shows the robust regressions and the estimated correlation function for $r \in \{ -5, ..., 5 \}$ (outside of which there was always less than 10 insertion-deletion couples).
 The plot shows three important points.
 First, the vast majority of nearest neighbours insertion and deletion chunks face each other ($r = 0$), and their sizes significantly correlate.
-Second, that correlation initially decreases to become non-signifcant as $|r|$ increases.
+Second, the correlation initially decreases to become non-signifcant as $|r|$ increases.
 The third and most interesting point is that the correlation function is skewed towards the left: it is significantly above zero for $r = -1$ but not for $r = 1$, then also for $r = -4, -5$ at higher values than for $r = 4$.
 Note however that the last three points represent only 10 to 12 insertion-deletion couples each and are thus more susceptible to outliers (especially to deletion outliers, i.e. the x axis, which the M-estimation technique we used does not counter).